Izenda7Series/LanguagePacks/README.md

 - Under my profile, expand the languages dropdown and verify that the new languages are listed.

 ## Adding additional languages
 Additional lanugages not included here can be added by creating a custom language file.
+You can use the Izenda.texts.en-US.js as a template.
+- Download the <a href="https://github.com/Izenda7Series/LanguagePacks/blob/master/Templates/Izenda.texts.en-US.js">Izenda.texts.en-US.js</a> file.